-India, with eye on China ties, bans Tibetans from holding New Delhi rally
+India, with eye on China ties, bans Tibetans rally in New Delhi

 An interior ministry also said the Tibetan rally could not be held in New Delhi.

-“The Dalai Lama’s followers can host events, hold protests - but only in Dharamsala,” said the official, who also declined to be identified as he is not authorised to speak to the media.
+“The Dalai Lama’s followers can host events, hold protests - but only in Dharamsala,” said the official, who also declined to be identified as he was not authorised to speak to the media.

 “We have limited them this time.”